Our music program

 How big are your music classes?

-Our music class sizes vary from year to year and instrument to instrument.
-Some years, at some levels, you may be only one a a few students with a teacher, and get a week of semi-private instruction.
-Our fiddle classes and our Gammaldans Band are our largest classes.
+Our music class sizes vary from year to year, level to level, and instrument to instrument.
+Some years, at some levels, you may be one of only a few students with a teacher, and get a week of semi-private instruction.
+Our Fiddle 3, singing and Gammaldans Band classes are typically our largest.

 I'd like to try the hardingfele/nyckelharpa/fiddle, but don't have access to one.
 Are there loaner instruments I can use at camp?